ahmed-salama22/kubeadm-multi-master-setup/README.md

 ## Configure kubeadm to bootstrap the cluster

-because of docker use cgroup by default and linux use systemd , we need to make docker use systemd
+-- skip them if there is an error in kubeadm init , make `kubeadm reset --force` and run them then initialize because of docker use cgroup by default and linux use systemd , we need to make docker use systemd

 ```